discordjs/discord.js/docs/index.rst

 Welcome to discord.js's documentation!
 ======================================

 discord.js is an easy-to-use and intuitive JavaScript API for Discord_.
-It should be able to run in node.js / io.js and in the browser.
+It's fairly high level, so if you're looking for something low level, check out `discord.io`_.

+Feel free to make any contributions you want, whether it be through creating an issue, giving a suggestion or making a pull request!

 .. note:: This documentation is still a work-in-progress, apologies if something isn't yet documented!